djmitche/giphyproxy/README.md

 It took me some time (and a lot of hanging tests) to discover that dropping the `WriteHalf` of a split `TcpStream` does not half-close the socket.

 ## TODO

+* The service is not currently configurable, and just uses a static listening IP and port

 * The assignment specifies that the service is contacted via HTTPS.
   In an operational sense, I would typically leave TLS termination to a frontend such as a load balancer.